-When I was in high school in Rockland 2.3 County, the East Ramapo School District was excellent, including advanced placement courses, drama, music, sports.
-Now, after the local Hasidic community has voted themselves onto the school board, public school students can not meet New York State graduation requirements within four years because insufficient classes are
+When I was in high school in Rockland County, the East Ramapo School District was excellent, including advanced placement courses, drama, music, sports.
+Now, after the local Hasidic community has voted themselves onto the school board, public school students can not meet New York State graduation requirements within four years because insufficient classes are offered.
+There are no music, art, sports or advantaged placement courses.
+The formerly excellent East Ramapo School District has been eviscerated.
+School buildings have been closed and not used for education purposes.

 Where in the DGEIS is the analysis of the devastating impacts of development of the proposed annexations on the Monroe-Woodbury Central School District?
 It's not there.
-It is very interesting to me that in nine minutes my three - the three for the lawyer, for the school district and the three for the representative of the KJ school district, in this nine minutes there are more facts and more analysis, brief and superficial as it is, than in your report.
+It is very interesting to me that in nine minutes my three -- the three for the lawyer, for the school district and the three for the representative of the KJ school district, in this nine minutes there are more facts and more analysis, brief and superficial as it is, than in your report.
 You folks, both of you, need to tell this organization to do a full factual analysis of the actual impacts on the school district, of the actual high-density housing impact that will happen with either of the annexations.